fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 The following future features could be added in time:

+1. Provision of a contact form, giving potential customers another option by which to contact the business.

+2. Sending an email to customers when a booking is received.

+3. Giving site admin the ability to set booking volume limits for specific lessons or time periods, together with a system that suggests alternatives to customers if a choosen lesson is already booked.

-1. The ability to create and save numerous individual profiles within a user account to allow for quicker completion of future bookings.
-Allowing several profiles under one customer account, would for example allow a parent to create one account but then create individual profiles for each family member.
+4. The ability to create and save numerous individual profiles within a user account.
+Allowing several profiles under one customer account, would for example allow a parent to create one account but then create individual profiles and bookings for each family member.

+5. Providing a record of progress over time in terms of ability level, attached to each individual profile.

-2. The ability to book equipment hire online.
+6. The ability to book equipment hire online.

-3. The ability to book a broader range of lessons including private lessons with or without equipment hire included.
+7. The ability to book a broader range of lessons including private lessons with or without equipment hire included.

-4. The ability to make payments online.
+8. The ability to make payments online.

-5. The creation of an online shop for surfing equipment sales.
+9. The creation of an online shop for surfing equipment sales.

 ## 5. Typography and Color Scheme

 ### 5.1 Typography

 The main page heading is also the business name "Kerry Surf School".
-It has the main surfer hero image as a background and has the font style Bubblegum Sans.
+It has the main surfer hero image as a background and has the font style, Bubblegum Sans.
 This was chosen for its fun, informal relaxed style and was considered to be very much in keeping with the surfing theme.

-All other text uses the Quicksand font-style.
+All other text uses the Quicksand font style.
 This style is clear and easy to read while maintaining a somewhat informal look and works well with the Bubblegum Sans heading text.

 ### 5.2 Color Scheme